FunkinCrew/Funkin/docs/COMPILING.md

 3. Run `cd funkin` to enter the cloned repository's directory.
 4. Run `git submodule update --init --recursive` to download the game's assets.
     - NOTE: By performing this operation, you are downloading Content which is proprietary and protected by national and international copyright and trademark laws.
 See [the LICENSE.md file for the Funkin.assets](https://github.com/FunkinCrew/funkin.assets/blob/main/LICENSE.md) repo for more information.
-5. Run `haxelib --global git hmm https://github.com/FunkinCrew/hmm.git` and then `haxelib --global run hmm setup` to install hmm.json
+5. Run `haxelib --global install hmm` and then `haxelib --global run hmm setup` to install hmm.json
 6. Run `hmm install` to install all haxelibs of the current branch
+    - If you have issues installing Lime, try utilizing Funkin's patched libraries for hmm and haxelib: `haxelib --global git haxelib https://github.com/FunkinCrew/haxelib.git` and `haxelib --global git hmm  https://github.com/FunkinCrew/hmm.git`
-7. Run `haxelib run lime setup` to set up Lime
+8. Run `haxelib run lime setup` to set up Lime
-8. Perform additional platform setup
+9. Perform additional platform setup
    - For Windows, download the [Visual Studio Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe)
         - When prompted, select "Individual Components" and make sure to download the following:
         - MSVC v143 VS 2022 C++ x64/x86 build tools